 Charlton Heston was originally in the frame for Peck’s role as Robert Thorn, but he ultimately declined the invitation to star – one of the greatest regrets of his career.
 The film would go on to gross $60 million at the US box office – a 2006 remake (released on 6.6.6) banked $54 million and $119 million globally.

-Produced by Steven Spielberg, written by Chris Columbus and directed by Richard Donner; it’s no wonder that The Goonies is one of the most beloved films of the 1980s.
-It’s a movie for kids, that doesn’t talk down to them.
-Columbus’s script captures the essence of being young, while Donner’s direction nails the sense of adventure that propels the story.
+Produced by Steven Spielberg, written by Chris Columbus and directed by Richard Donner, it’s no wonder that The Goonies is one of the most beloved films of the 1980s.
+It’s a movie for kids (albeit adults too), that doesn’t talk down to them.
+Columbus’ script captures the essence of being young, while Donner’s direction nails the sense of adventure that propels the story.

 Everything in Donner’s 1985 film works.
-The casting is spot-on in every, the action rocks, the set-design is gorgeous and Dave Grusin’s score really pops.
-This is how you make a family movie and it’s a shame that Hollywood appears to have lost the knack for delivering something that appeals to all ages.
+The casting is spot-on, the action rocks, the set-design is luscious and Dave Grusin’s score really pops.
+This is how you make a family movie and it’s a shame that modern Hollywood appears to have lost the knack for delivering something that appeals to all ages.

 Richard Donner is a director who knows how to master different genres and get gets the tone just right, ensuring the film has the right amount of humour, heart and snark to keep it entertaining.
-From the dark humour, to the excellent production design and wonderful Danny Elfman score, Scrooged is a perfect as a Christmas movie can get.
+From the dark humour, to the excellent production design and wonderful Danny Elfman score, Scroogedis as perfect as a Christmas movie can get.

 Donner hasn’t directed a film since 2006’s 16 Blocks starring Bruce Willis, but he hopes to make a fifth and final Lethal Weapon movie – read about that here.